-The normalizing constant is an integral, and in principle any quadrature technique may be used to approximate it.
-In practice, because the location and shape of the posterior are random variables which vary with the data, techniques which adapt to these properties are desirable.
-One such adaptive technique is Adaptive Gauss-Hermite Quadrature (\texttt{AGHQ}{}).
+When the fixed quadrature rule used is Gauss-Hermite Quadrature (\GHQ{}), the corresponding adaptive rule is called Adaptive Gauss-Hermite Quadrature (\texttt{AGHQ}{}).
 Since \texttt{AGHQ}{} was introduced in the statistical literature \citep{nayloradaptive,laplace,adaptive_GH_1994,adaptive_GH_2020} it has been used in a variety of applications including latent variable models \citep{aghqmle} and as the default option for approximating the likelihood in Generalized Linear Mixed Models in the \pkg{glmer} function in the popular \pkg{lme4} package \citep{lme4}.